ravendb/helm-charts/charts/ravendb-cluster/README.md

 `helm install [name] [chart path]`

-Before installation you should customize `values.yaml`.
+Before installation you should run `prepare-cluster-config.py` and then customize `values.yaml`.
 - Enter your *domain name* and path to *RavenDB setup package*.
 - Enter how much `storageSize` would you like to have on each node.
 - Optionally, provide a desired RavenDB image tag (`latest` by default).